-A new study states that it is not too late to save our planet’s underwater rainforests.
+A new study states that it is not too late to save our planet’s coral reefs before they go extinct.

 Coral reefs host a quarter of the Earth’s marine biodiversity and support livelihoods of more than half a billion people.
-But, the planet has already lost half of its coral reefs over the last three decades, and more than 90% of them might die by 2050.
+But, the planet has already lost half of its coral reefs over the last three decades, and more than 90% of them might become extinct by 2050.

 While conservationists around the globe are grappling with how to preserve the last surviving ‘underwater rainforests’, the most comprehensive study on coral reefs published last week has suggested a few ways to save them.
 As part of the research, an international group of 80 scientists surveyed more than 2,500 coral reef systems across 44 countries to determine how to protect them in the face of extensive damages caused by human activities and global warming.

 “The good news is that functioning coral reefs still exist, and our study shows that it is not too late to save them,” said Emily Darling, the lead author of the study and a Wildlife Conservation Society (WCS) scientist leading the global coral reef monitoring program.
 “Safeguarding coral reefs into the future means protecting the world’s last functioning reefs and recovering reefs impacted by climate change.
 But realistically — on severely degraded reefs — coastal societies will need to find new livelihoods for the future.”

 Examining coral abundance in the Indian and Pacific oceans, they found that many of the reef systems were full of complex species that created distinctive structures and were functioning in spite of deadly marine heatwaves in recent years.